walkingtospace/sdmsearcher/README.md

 SDM searcher
 ===========

-Studio, Dress, Makeup price searcher implemented in form of mobile web app with Node.js, Express.js(MVC), HTML, CSS
+A Studio, Dress, Makeup price search application implemented in form of mobile web app with Node.js, Express.js(MVC), HTML, CSS

 This is a prototype for business Proof of Concepts implemented within 7 days by myself.